OGRECave/ogre/Docs/src/rtss.md

 @param antipodality_check Accurate antipodality handling for rotations > 180°
 @param scale_shear add scaling and shearing support to dual quaternion computation

+@note You can also use Ogre::RTShader::HardwareSkinningFactory::prepareEntityForSkinning to derive this information automatically.

 <a name="layered_blend"></a>

 ## layered_blend